 Three literal days and nights

 Christian tradition has taught that Jesus was crucified on Friday and rose early Sunday morning.
 Over the years there have been other suggestions as to when He died and when He was resurrected.
-Some theologians say the exact timing does not matter and that what is important is that He got up.
+Some theologians say the exact timing does not matter and that what is important is that He got up from the grave.
 There are, however, believers who enjoy learning facts from history that are not necessarily taught within scriptures.
 The website The Trumpet agrees with Hebrew scholars that the reference to “three days and three nights” in Jonah 1:17 indicates that he was indeed in the body of the great fish for a 72-hour period.
 Jesus told the Jewish leaders that the only sign He would give that He is the Messiah was the sign of Jonah.
 For this reason, the Friday to Sunday morning theory does not hold up.
 There is also the fact that the Bible says in Genesis 1:4-13 that God divided the light from the darkness.
 He called the light Day, and the darkness was called Night.
 Consider the language utilized: And the evening and the morning were the first day. … And the evening and the morning were the second day. … And the evening and the morning were the third day” .
 The Creator literally tells us that three days and nights is: three periods of light, each followed by three periods of darkness.

 Timing is everything